kglotfelty/dmradar/README.md

 For shape != box:
     draw a region at xcenter,ycenter,inner=0,outer=rstart, start=0, stop=360.
-    All pixels in that region are added the first group.
+    All pixels in that region are added the first group, id=1

 Draw a region at xcenter, ycenter, inner=rstart, outer=rstop, start=astart, stop=astop+astart.